-Charlotte Child Custody Lawyer
+Charlotte Child Custody Attorney

 Child custody is easily one of the most contentious aspects of any divorce.
 At Rech Law, our Charlotte child custody attorneys can help you understand the different types of custody available to you and help you make decisions about what will work best for both you and your family.
 You can trust our firm to provide you with the strong representation you deserve.